Tattoo Removal Process

 - If you have had a previous removal treatment you will need to wait 6-8 weeks before we can treat the area with our tattoo removal process.

-- Do not expose the area to direct sunlight, tanning beds and stay away from self- tanning creams and spray tans for three weeks prior to your appointment.
+- Do not expose the area to direct sunlight, tanning beds and stay away from self- tanning creams and spray tans for two to three weeks prior to your appointment.
 We cannot treat suntanned areas with the laser.
 If the area around your tattoo is tan, you run the risk of hypo (too little) or hyper (too much) pigmentation.

 - If your Tattoo will be in the sun, use sunscreen with SPF50 or higher for 3 weeks prior to being treated.
 It is even better if you can keep your tattoo covered.
 If you come in tan, you may be asked to wait until your tan has faded before we will do the procedure.

 - Make sure you shave the area to be lasered so that it is clean of hair the day of or before your treatment.